Hawaii Locals Want Fewer Tourists But Here’s The Problem

 But the housing crisis is just one symptom of a deeper problem that’s now hurting the very businesses that depend on tourism…

 Remember when I said Hawaii got the slowdown it asked for?
-Well, it's happening.
-And small businesses are suffering – bleeding out slowly while everyone watches.
+Well, it’s happening.
+And small businesses are suffering.

-June 2025 saw daily passenger counts statewide down 3.6% compared to 2024.
-Maui was down 9.7%.
-Kauai down 6.7%.
-Big Island down 1.3%.
-These aren't huge drops.
-But they're enough to hurt.
+In the summer of 2025, Maui visitor counts were still recovering from the wildfire impact.
+Kauai and the Big Island saw dips too.
+These aren’t huge drops.
+But they’re enough to hurt.
 Enough to close businesses.
 Enough to destroy livelihoods built over generations.

 Here’s the cruel irony.
 Local activists spent years fighting overtourism.
 Telling people Hawaii doesn’t want visitors.
 Protesting.
 Making national news with anti-tourist sentiment – their voices are finally being heard after decades of being ignored.